nebhale/LoggerLogger/README.md

 [Pull requests][p] are welcome.

 ## License
-This buildpack is released under version 2.0 of the [Apache License][l].
+This project is released under version 2.0 of the [Apache License][l].

 [a]: https://github.com/Carthage/Carthage#adding-frameworks-to-an-application